Can I Be Arrested for Drugs That Aren't Mine?

 Suspicious Packages or Parcels

-Signing for or holding onto a package you didn't know contained illegal substances can also lead to you being charged with drug possession.
+Signing for or holding on to a package you didn't know contained illegal substances can also lead to you being charged with drug possession.
 The DEA and local narcotics units often monitor packages, and an innocent favor for a friend can result in a felony drug crime charge.

-Proving Your Innocence When the Drugs Aren't Yours
+Demonstrating Your Innocence When the Drugs Aren't Yours

 What Evidence Helps?